Ayms/node-Tor/README.md

 The OR will listen/create tls sockets with Tor circuits, it can perform the OP also if connected via SOCKS proxy, we don't really see the use case except for testing purposes and it should not be encouraged, probably it could instead be extended to support [Shadowsocks](https://shadowsocks.org/en/index.html)

-Note that again the purpose is not to add nodes in the Tor network, therefore the default for the OR is NOT to extend circuits except from the WebSocket interface (you can modify this by removing the check in circuits.js, look for "does not extend" in circuits.js)
+Note that again the purpose is not to add nodes into the Tor network, therefore the default for the OR is NOT to extend circuits except from the WebSocket interface (you can modify this by removing the check in circuits.js, look for "does not extend" in circuits.js)

 Launch the Websocket OR: